EqualExperts/agents-behave/blog/blog-tests.md

 ### Failures of the LLM User

 At times, tests may fail because the LLM User does not behave as expected.
 These cases are essentially false negatives since the assistant functions correctly.
 The LLM User's accuracy largely depends on the prompt, which should be refined in future updates.

+### Conversational Analyser Limitations

+The Conversation Analyser is a simple tool that evaluates the assistant's performance based on predefined criteria.
+It is not a comprehensive solution and may not always provide accurate feedback.
+Enhancing this tool to include more sophisticated evaluation mechanisms is a potential area for improvement.
+This may involve human evaluation to ensure a more precise assessment of the assistant's performance, especially until we can fully trust the capabilities of the LLM.

 ### Costs and Performance